 Young people should not face mental health problems alone.
-This is why we are committed to helping recruit, train and support 95 Mental Wellness Champions who will be embedded into every junior football club in the county.
+This is why we are committed to helping recruit, train and support over 90 Wellness Champions who will be embedded into every junior football club in the county.

-Underpinned by training from Hull and East Yorkshire MIND and support from KOOTH the Mental Wellness Champions will also be able to spot signs of poor mental health in young people and provide support through signposting to appropriate services.
+Underpinned by training from Inspire Ignite and support from KOOTH the Wellness Champions will also be able to spot signs of poor mental health in young people and provide support through signposting to appropriate services.

-The programme will initially be piloted through the regions Community and Development FA Charter Standard accredited clubs before we embark on a mission to ensure every youth club in East Riding has their own Mental Wellness Champion.
+The programme which was initially piloted through the regions Community and Development FA Charter Standard accredited clubs is now open to every affiliated youth club in our county.

 The position is separate to the Club Welfare Officer role and we urge clubs to appoint someone who doesn't already have a place on the clubs committee although the role may be combined if required.

-Our mission to recruit, train and support 95 Mental Welness Champions is being endorsed by the East Ridings three junior football / futsal leagues with the Hull and District Youth Football League, East Riding Girls Youth League and East Riding Futsal League all pledging their support.
+Our mission to recruit, train and support over 90 Wellness Champions is being endorsed by the East Ridings three junior football / futsal leagues with the Hull and District Youth Football League, East Riding Girls Youth League and East Riding Futsal League all pledging their support.

-For more information about the Mental Wellness Champion campaign then please contact Clubs and Participation Development Officer Chris.firstname.lastname@example.org.
+For more information about the Wellness Champion campaign and to find our more about how to appoint a Wellness Champion at your club then please contact Clubs and Participation Development Officer Chris.firstname.lastname@example.org.